Autoequivalences of toric surfaces: Toric surfaces and proof of Theorem

 \begin{proof} Let $C$ be a curve in $\Delta(X)$.
-Using the exact sequence~(\ref{exactseq}) we observe that $C$ is linearly equivalent to a sum $\sum_{i \in \Sigma(1)} a_i D_i$ of torus invariant divisors (irreducible torus invariant curves in $X$) indexed by the rays in the fan $\Sigma$ of $X$.
+Using the exact sequence~(\ref{exactseq}) we observe that $C$ is linearly equivalent to a sum $\sum_{i \in \Sigma(1)} a_i D_i$ of torus invariant divisors indexed by the rays in the fan $\Sigma$ of $X$.
 Since $C$ is effective, we may choose this Weil divisor in such a way that it is also effective, so $a_i \geq 0$ for each $i\in \Sigma(1)$.
 Then

 so there exists some $i\in \Sigma(1)$ such that $C.D_i<0$.
 Since $C$ and $D_i$ are both irreducible curves, we conclude that $C=D_i$.
 Thus all curves in $\Delta(X)$ are torus invariant curves corresponding to rays of $\Sigma$.
 Such curves intersect if and only if the corresponding rays span a cone (see for example \cite[\S5.1]{Fulton}).
-By looking at the fan $\Sigma$ which is supported on $N_\IR \cong \IR^2$ we see that the only possible configurations are a finite number of disjoint chains of type $A$ or a single closed chain of type $\tilde{A}_{|\Sigma(1)|}$.
-It is easy to see that this final possibility doesn't occur. \end{proof}
+By looking at the fan $\Sigma$ which is supported on $N_\IR \cong \IR^2$ we see that the only possible configurations are a finite number of chains of type $A$ or a single closed chain of type $\tilde{A}_{|\Sigma(1)|}$.

+In order to see that this final possibility doesn't occur, note that if $D_i^2=-2$ then $2v_i=v_{i-1}+v_{i+1}$ which in turn means that $v_i$ lies on the line in $N_\IR$ through $v_{i-1}$ and $v_{i+1}$.
+It is clear however, that the generators of the rays of a complete fan can not all be collinear. \end{proof}

 \begin{lemma} If $X$ is a smooth, projective, toric variety (not necessarily a surface), then $-K_X$ is big. \end{lemma}